cs544-wisc/f23/p4/README.md

 docker build . -f notebook.Dockerfile -t p4-nb
 ```

-The second image depends on the first one (`p4-hdfs`) -- you can see
+The second image depends on the first one (`p4-hdfs`) allowing us to avoid repeating imports --you can see
 this by checking the `FROM` line in "notebook.Dockerfile".

 The compose file also needs `p4-nn` (NameNode) and `p4-dn` (DataNode)